stefanbylund/zxnext_bmp_tools/README.md

 Examples:
 ```
 > nextbmp image.bmp
-> nextbmp -ceil image.bmp image2.bmp
+> nextbmp -ceil -min-palette image.bmp image2.bmp
 > nextbmp -floor -std-palette image.bmp image2.bmp
 ```

 The first example will convert the palette in the BMP file image.bmp.
 The second example will convert the palette in the BMP file image.bmp and write it to the new BMP file image2.bmp and round up the color values to the nearest integer when converting the palette.
+The converted palette will be minimized by removing any duplicated colors.
 The third example will convert the palette in the BMP file image.bmp to the Spectrum Next standard palette and write it to the new BMP file image2.bmp and round down the color values to the nearest integer when converting the pixel colors.